sgraciamyriad/sgmyrinfra/README.md

 - There will be room for VPC creation in some capacity.
 More infra to be added.

 # Requirements
+Create all of these pieces of infrastructure in cloudformation/cloud cdk:

 1. Route53 - a common zone and connected to all other VPCs
 2. SSL certificate